Become a CarerDo you want to join a passionate team of carers, who spend every day making a difference to people’s lives?

 Friendly – It could well be that as a carer you spend more time with the client than anyone else.
 You should therefore be a friendly person, with a generally happy and sunny disposition.
 This will help you to form the kinds of working relationships that will be required to be an effective carer.

-Observant – And because you may spend more time with them than anyone else, it is a big bonus if you are generally a quiet observant person.
+Observant – And because you may spend more time with them than anyone else, it is a big bonus if you are generally an observant person.
 This will help you notice small changes from day to day – in appetite, sleep patterns, weight loss – that can be indicators of underlying problems.

 Caring – Finally, to be a good carer you must care about people – as simple as that!